Effective interest rate: Comparison with APR

 The primary difference between annual percentage rate (APR) and effective interest rate, is that the effective interest rate includes the compounding effect, while APR assumes the payee has paid off all interest on a loan each month.
-Additionally, the APR method, depending on legal jurisdiction, reflects other factors that may effect the cost of a loan such as including fees that may be charged as a part of a loan.
+Additionally, the APR method, depending on legal jurisdiction, reflects other factors that may affect the cost of a loan such as including fees that may be charged as a part of a loan.
 Effective interest is the standard in the European Union and many other countries, while APR is often used in the United States.

 Comparison with APY

 Annual percentage yield or effective annual yield is the analogous concept for savings or investments, such as a certificate of deposit.
 Since a loan by a borrower is an investment for the lender, both terms can apply to the same transaction, depending on the point of view.
 For a zero-coupon bond such as a US treasury bill, an annual effective discount rate may be specified instead of an effective interest rate, because zero coupon bonds trade at a discount from their face values.